-- Parent and child of a were red; two adjacent red vertices. - If you delete the root, the root may now be red. - Every path from an ancestor of pito a descendant leaf of pi changes the number of black nodes.
+- Parent and child of sowere red; two adjacent red vertices. - If you delete the root, the root may now be red. - Every path from an ancestor of a tota descendant leaf of a changes the number of black nodes.
 Black height property might be violated.

-- Parent and child of a were red; two adjacent red vertices. - If you delete the root, the root may now be red. - Every path from an ancestor of pito a descendant leaf of pi changes the number of black nodes.
+- Parent and child of sowere red; two adjacent red vertices. - If you delete the root, the root may now be red. - Every path from an ancestor of site a descendant leaf of s changes the number of black nodes.
 Black height property might be violated.

-- Parent and child of > were red; two adjacent red vertices. - If you delete the root, the root may now be red. - Every path from an ancestor of a to a descendant leaf of a changes the number of black nodes.
-Black height property might be violated.
+If it was black there may be the following problems.
+Parent and child of a were red, two adjacent red vertices If you delete the root, the root may now be red.
+Every path from an ancestor of a to a descendant leaf of a changes the number of black nodes.
+Black height propert might be violated.